Both Barrels July 2020

-The traditional game bird hunting season is drawing to a close in the Central South Island Region.
+The traditional game bird hunting season is ending in the Central South Island Region.

 The paradise shelduck and upland game seasons continue

-West of State Highway One, within the Central South Island Fish & Game Region the paradise shelduck seasons run through to Sunday the 29th of September 2019.
+West of State Highway 1, within the Central South Island Fish & Game Region the paradise shelduck season continues through to last Sunday in September.

 These birds, especially younger ones decoy well when you set up in their home turf.